 2. Write one thank you note every week.

-This can something you do just for you; Write a thank-you note to someone who’s passed on but impacted your life while they were here, and tell them all the things you wish you could say in person.
+The second of our 4 habits that create better relationships is something you do just for you; Write a thank-you note to someone who’s passed on but impacted your life while they were here, and tell them all the things you wish you could say in person.
 Or write a note of thanks to someone who is, or was a part of your life, and send it to that person.
 Cultivating gratitude helps to lessen the fear in your life.

 3. End your day with a word of thanks